jpbempel/jpbempel.github.io/_posts/startup-containers-tieredcompilation.md

 From 1 cpu, starup time begins to suffer dramatically.

-Adding this will help us quantify the JIT time spent for our startup:
+Adding this in the `main` method will help us quantify the JIT time spent for our startup:
 ```
 System.out.println("Total Compilation time: " + ManagementFactory.getCompilationMXBean().getTotalCompilationTime() + "ms");
 ```